Pokegama, Minnesota

-Pokegama (/pəˈkEgQˌma:/) is an unincorporated community in Pokegama Township, Pine County, Minnesota, United States; along the Pokegama Lake.
+Pokegama (/pəˈkEgQˌma:/) is an unincorporated community in Pokegama Township, Pine County, Minnesota, United States; along the southern shores of Pokegama Lake.
 Its name in Ojibwe is Bakegamaang, meaning "at the side-lake", referring to Pokegama Lake's position to the Snake River.

-The community is located between Pine City and Henriette; near the intersection of Pine County 7 and Pine County 13.
+The community is located between Pine City and Henriette along Pokegama Lake Road (County Road 7), between Brook Park Road (County Road 13) and Tigua Road (County Road 53).

 History

 Originally an Ojibwa village, Pokegama housed a Presbyterian Mission ran by Frederick Ayer, claiming to print the first Christian Bible in the Ojibwe language in Minnesota.